 October 17, 2019 | 1 minute read

 When improving the performance of mission-critical pumps, John Crane’s customers face challenges, including high heat generation, poor lubrication, and abrasion and barrier system complexities.
-To solve these problems, we developed a face treatment, called Dynamic Lift Up-stream Pumping, as part of our suite of seal face technology options for rotating equipment.
-Drawing upon our pioneering gas seal innovations in the 1960s and 1970s, John Crane engineered the Dynamic Lift Up-stream Pumping concept for liquid services and launched this face treatment three decades ago.
+To solve these problems, we developed a face treatment, called upstream pumping, as part of our suite of seal face technology options for rotating equipment.
+Drawing upon our pioneering gas seal innovations in the 1960s and 1970s, John Crane engineered the upstream pumping concept for liquid services and launched this face treatment three decades ago.
 Today, we answer operators’ toughest challenges, improving seal and pump reliability, preventing unplanned downtime and reducing operating costs across a broad range of process industries.

 Why are Face Treatments so Important?

 Face material selection is critical to the performance of the mechanical seal.
 Every mechanical seal application experiences challenges, often including poor lubrication.